 The Federal Housing Administration, or FHA, requires a credit score of at least 500 to buy a home with an FHA loan.
 A minimum of 580 is needed to make the minimum down payment of 3.5%.
 However, many lenders require a score of 620 to 640 to qualify.

-Thanks to a new FHA policy, lenders could start reducing their FHA minimum credit score requirements in 2018, opening homeownership to thousands more home buyers.
+Thanks to a new FHA policy, lenders appear to have started reducing their FHA minimum credit score requirements starting in 2017, opening homeownership to thousands more home buyers.

-FHA loans have helped untold thousands of home shoppers complete their purchase despite low to average credit scores.
+FHA loans have helped untold thousands of home shoppers complete their purchases despite low-to-average credit scores.
+You no longer need to wait to have excellent credit before you buy a home.

 Now FHA has implemented a policy that may open the floodgates of new home buyers rushing into the market.